syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ---
 layout: post
 title: Selection in Blazor DropDown List Component | Syncfusion
-description: Checkout and learn here all about Selection in Syncfusion Blazor DropDown List component and more.
+description: Checkout and learn here all about Selection feature in Syncfusion Blazor DropDownList component and more.
 platform: Blazor
 control: DropDown List
 documentation: ug